Birthstones by Month

 Pearl

-Romantic and luminous, the pearl is the only birthstone that is the product of an aquatic life form.
+Romantic and luminous, the pearl is the only birthstone produced by an aquatic life form.
 Freshwater pearls commemorate the first wedding anniversary.
-They also have been known to celebrate the 3rd, 12th, and 30th anniversaries.
+They have also been known to celebrate the 3rd, 12th, and 30th anniversaries.

 Alexandrite